 “Our local orthodontist wanted almost $6,000, and honestly, we just couldn’t afford it,” said Mrs. White.
 “With the Purple Heart Smiles program, a weight has been lifted off our shoulders.
 We feel unbelievably honored and blessed.”

-“We are confident that with the correct orthodontic treatment plan, we can give Ericka the confident speech, and winning smile, she deserves,” said Dr. Harrell.
+“We are confident that with the correct orthodontic treatment plan, we can give Ericka the confident speech, and winning a smile, she deserves,” said Dr. Harrell.

 To qualify for the Purple Heart Smiles program, a potential recipient must be a resident of Georgia, age 16 or younger, and the son/daughter of a Purple Heart recipient or have a Purple Heart recipient serving as their legal guardian.
 Documentation needed for verification includes a DD Form 214, Purple Heart Certificate and proof of being either the parent or legal guardian of the child.